anvaka/ngraph/README.md

 # ngraph

-Ngraph is a collection of graph related algorithms.
+Ngraph is a set of graph related algorithms.
 It can be used in a browser or on the server side.
 This repository is a collection of examples, which show how to use some of them.